 Pregnancy is a time of change and celebration, as well as anticipation and anxiety.
-Yoga brings great awareness to what is going on within you and it gives you energy, restoring what you are putting into baby while also preparing you for birth.
+Yoga brings great awareness to what is going on within you and it gives you energy, restoring what you are putting into baby and also preparing you for birth.

 Breath is the key.
 You will learn a technique that you can use anytime and will be especially helpful during labor.
 The breath is combined with postures (asanas) that safely strengthen your arms and legs and stretch the torso and spine to create space for growing baby.
 You may be familiar with Kegal exercises and in yoga terms this is called mula bandha (root lock).
 By practicing pelvic floor exercises you get a good start for both labor and after baby is born.
-Calmness comes from correct breathing and being in a supportive environment where you can focus on baby and you.
+Calmness comes from correct breathing and being in a friendly, supportive environment where you can focus on baby and you.

 Getting back into exercise after giving birth is not easy for many new mothers, who find that just leaving the house is a great effort.
-Mom & Baby Yoga not only motivates you to get out and about with baby, this fun and safe class is revitalizing and relaxing.
+Coming to Mom & Baby Yoga not only motivates you to get out and about with baby, this fun and safe class is revitalizing and relaxing.